An area of freedom, security and justice: general aspects

 Legal basis

-Article 3(2) of the Treaty on European Union (TEU).
-This article, which sets out the EU’s key objectives, attaches greater importance to the creation of an area of freedom, security and justice (AFSJ) than the preceding Treaty of Nice, as this aim is now mentioned even before that of establishing an internal market.
+Article 3(2) of the Treaty on European Union (TEU) sets out the EU’s key objectives in the area of freedom, security and justice (AFSJ).

 Title V of the Treaty on the Functioning of the European Union (TFEU) – Articles 67 to 89 – is devoted to the AFSJ.
 In addition to the general provisions, this title contains specific chapters on: